mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Change Input Units
 Typically, all keywords associated with electrical quantities are expected to be provided in per-units (pu) and radians (rad) by default, with the exception of base voltages, which should be specified in volts (V).
-However, if users wish to specify different units than the default per-units and radians, they can make use of macros like the following:
+However, users can choose to use different units than the default per-units and radians or modify the prefix of the base voltage unit by using macros such as the following:
 ```@example addBusUnit
 using JuliaGrid # hide

 @power(MW, MVAr, MVA)
-@voltage(pu, deg)
+@voltage(pu, deg, kV)
 nothing # hide
 ```

 We can create identical two buses as before using new system of units as follows:
 ```@example addBusUnit
 system = powerSystem()

-addBus!(system; label = 1, type = 3, active = 10.0, base = 345e3)
+addBus!(system; label = 1, type = 3, active = 10.0, base = 345)
-addBus!(system; label = 2, type = 1, reactive = 5.0, angle = -2.0, base = 345e3)
+addBus!(system; label = 2, type = 1, reactive = 5.0, angle = -2.0, base = 345)
 ```

 As can be observed, electrical quantities will continue to be stored in per-units and radians format:
 ```@repl addBusUnit
 system.bus.demand.active